fabiospampinato/vscode-terminals/README.md

 - **Self-destroying terminals**: it's a common use case to run some commands and then close the terminal, to do this simply put an `exit 0` command at the end of your commands list.
 - **Icons**: [here](https://octicons.github.com/) you can browse a list of supported icons.
 If for instance you click the first icon, you'll get a page with `.octicon-alert` written in it, to get the string to use simply remove the `.octicon-` part, so in this case the icon name would be `alert`.

+## Contributing

+If you found a problem, or have a feature request, please open an [issue](https://github.com/fabiospampinato/vscode-terminals/issues) about it.

+If you want to make a pull request you can debug the extension using [Debug Launcher](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-debug-launcher).

 ## License

 MIT © Fabio Spampinato